piotrmiskiewicz/kyma-environment-broker/utils/archiver/scenario.md

 delete from instances_archived;
 ```

-## Enable archiving and deletion of operations and instances at the and of deprovisioning.
+## Enable Archiving and Deletion of Operations and Instances at the End of Deprovisioning

 Set the following configurations for KEB:
 ```